 Recruiters should be trained in professional interviewing standards and protocols and exhibit professionalism at all times.
 We require that recruiters refrain from what might be interpreted as offensive or inappropriate behavior.
 Alumnae/i and other individuals representing an employer are acting in an “official capacity” for their organization when recruiting at Mills College.

 Use of alcohol by candidates as part of the recruitment process, on or off campus, is strictly prohibited.

 All tests used as part of the hiring process must be a valid measure of employability and must be compliant with Equal Employment Opportunity Commission (EEOC) standards, and testing procedures must comply with the Americans with Disabilities Act (ADA).
-Information on testing practices should be shared with the Career Services and Student Engagement Office.
+Information on testing practices should be shared with the Career Connections & Community Engagement Office.
 Employer partners must notify students of testing at least two full days in advance, so that students who require accommodations may make arrangements.

 Job Offer Policy

 Since informed decisions benefit both our students and employer partners, students must be given ample time to complete their job searches prior to making decisions regarding job offers.
 The following deadlines are REQUIRED: